MaterializeInc/materialize/doc/developer/guide.md

 [nix-shell]$ rustup install stable # If not installed already
 ```

-Materialize can then be build inside this shell.
+Materialize can then be built inside this shell.
 Note that CockroachDB is not included in the above configuration
 and needs to be installed separately, as described above.
 Also, IDEs will not be able to access the installed
 dependencies unless they are started from within the `nix-shell` environment: